The audience: WHHAAATTT??!!!

 - Oni: In one level, you can find a computer terminal that reveals information on Terrance Griffin himself.
 It turns out that the Board he answers to are aware that he cares more for results than in following procedure.
 They turned a blind eye to it because he has done more to oppose The Syndicate than any other agent in the Technological Crimes Task Force.
 Despite this, it says that they feel that they can't keep turning a blind eye to it for much longer.

-- Commander Shepard made his/her Spectre career out of this.
+- Commander Shepard from the Mass Effect series makes his/her Spectre career out of this.
 In the first game s/he hijacks the grounded Normandy SR-1 in order to pursue Saren.
 This prevents Sovereign from capturing the Citadel and starting the Reaper invasion in full-force.

 - The Henchman Guide (a corollary to the Evil Overlord List) mentions, in its section on Trusted Lieutenants: